mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

 This loads a different plugin (``sphere``) which is still a *Shape* but instead represents a :ref:`sphere <shape-sphere>` configured with a radius of 10 world-space units.
-Mitsuba ships with a large number of plugins; please refer to the next chapter for a detailed overview of them.
+Mitsuba ships with a large number of plugins; please refer to the :ref:`Plugin reference <sec-plugins>` section for a detailed overview of them.

 The most common scene setup is to declare an integrator, some geometry, a sensor (e.g. a camera), a film, a sampler and one or more emitters.
 Here is a